 8 Things Bone Broth Can Do for Your Body

 1. Heal and seal your gut.
-According to Jill Grunewald, a holistic nutrition coach and founder of Healthful Elements, a cup a day works miracles for leaky gut syndrome but it's also good for protecting non-leaky guts.
-The gelatin in the bone broth (found in the knuckles, feet, and other joints) helps seal up holes in intestines.
-This helps cure chronic diarrhea, constipation, and even some food intolerances.
+A cup of bone broth a day works miracles for leaky gut syndrome, but it's also good for protecting non-leaky guts, according to Jill Grunewald, a holistic nutrition coach and founder of Healthful Elements.
+The gelatin in the bones typically used for making broth (such as knuckles, feet, and other joints) is said to help seal up holes in intestines.
+(People who have leaky gut syndrome have porous intestinal lining.)
+This "patching" can help ease chronic diarrhea, constipation, and even some food intolerances.

-6. Stronger bones.
-The phosphorus, magnesium, and calcium in the bones seeps out into the broth leaving you with the essential building blocks for healthy bones.
+6. Increase bone strength.
+The phosphorus, magnesium, and calcium in the bones seep out into the broth, leaving you to sip all those essential nutrients for your own healthy bones.

 7. Supplement your diet.
 While bone broth cannot (and should not) be your means for essential nutrients like amino acids, if you don't regularly eat meat, it can help supply amino acids from animal protein via bones.
 Amino acids are important for muscle recovery and energy—two key pieces of your fitness performance.

 8. Eat healthier.
 While the bone broth trend might have started with drinkable broth in a cup, there are many other ways you can eat and cook with bone broth.
 Check out some of the smart ideas, here:

 - Drink it straight up.
 Pour it into a thermos and take it on your commute.

 - Use it to make grains.
 When cooking your favorite ancient grain, such as quinoa or farro, use bone broth instead of water.

 - Freeze for later use.
 Pour bone broth into ice cube trays and freeze.
 You'll have individually portioned broth at the ready.